 Examples include the long-acting medication Foradil; the controller medications Asmanex, Flovent, and Pulmicort Flexhaler; and the combination inhaler Advair.
 DPIs may contain tiny amounts of lactose, which is a type of sugar.

 DPIs come in two main types:

-Instructions for using a dry powder inhaler are included in the tables (table 3).
+Instructions for using a DPI are included in the table (table 3).